5 Celebrity-Inspired Work Outfits That'll Reverse Your Monday Blues

 The Grown-ish star consistently convinces us to introduce more color to our daily outfits with her bright, youthful style.
 Can't commit to head-to-toe color, but still want to wear a vibrant shade?
 Team a dark sweater with a multicolored, striped skirt accessorized with neon hoop earrings and a trendy white daytime heel.

 Who says you can't have fun with office attire?
 For those who aren't afraid of color, we dare you to try this eye-catching look from the supermodel.
 A fashion-forward take on the coordinating set, the blonde dressed up a T-shirt with a blazer and front-slit pant in two varying shades of red and ankle-strap heels.
-It's bold but still polished for you to run a meeting in.
+It's bold but still elevated for you to run a meeting in.

 We mean it when we say this is the easiest work outfit formula: a turtleneck worn under a dress.
 The layering step provides coverage and makes a sleeveless frock more appropriate for the office.
 The If Beale Street Could Talk actress styled it with boots, a more comfortable alternative to heels.